profile photo

 Post-Doc Research Associate, King's College London

-I am currently working as a Postdoctoral Research Associate in Methods and Algorithms of AI in the Department of Mathematics at King's College London (KCL), where I’m fortunate to work with Dr Oliver J. Sutton and be advised by Prof. Ivan Y. Tyukin.
+I am currently working as a Postdoctoral Research Associate in Methods and Algorithms of AI in the Department of Mathematics at King's College London (KCL), where I’m fortunate to work with Prof. Ivan Y. Tyukin.
 I have received a PhD from the University of Leicester with a focus on learning from high-dimensional low-sample size data in medical applications.
 Before that, I received a Bachelor of Science degree from the University of Sydney (USYD), majoring in both Physics and Applied Mathematics, with an introduction to scientific research through the lens of Asteroseismology.

 Selected Works